studentcoursera/08_machine_learning/project/machine_learning_project_final.md

 Refer to read me file for more details - [Read me file](https://github.com/studentcoursera/08_machine_learning/blob/master/readme.md)

+As I have given a rawgit.com to view the html page in github, here is my github repo link - [My github repo](https://github.com/studentcoursera/08_machine_learning)

 ### Variable selection
 The only factor variable is classe, others are all predictor variables which are continuous variables.
 We are using only raw measurements for building this algorithm.
 [For code and details, refer to Appendix C.]